tum-ens/mathprog-energy-models/README.md

 ### Windows

 Binary builds for Windows are available through the [WinGLPK](https://sourceforge.net/projects/winglpk/).
 Just extract the contents of the ZIP file to a convenient location, e.g. `C:\GLPK`.
+You then can either call a model using

+    C:\GLPK\bin\glpsol.exe -m model.mod

+or add the subdirectory `w64`, which contains the file `glpsol.exe`, to the system path ([how](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx)), so that the command `glpsol` is available on the command prompt from any directory directly:

+    glpsol -m model.mod

 ### Linux packages